UK Albums Chart: Record holders

 For many years, The Beatles' Sgt.
-Pepper's Lonely Hearts Club Band was the best-selling album in UK chart history, but is now in third-place after being supplanted by Queen and then by ABBA's Gold: Greatest Hits, however, Sgt.
+Pepper's Lonely Hearts Club Band was the best-selling album in UK chart history, but is now in third place after being supplanted by Queen's Greatest Hits and then also by ABBA's Gold: Greatest Hits.
+However, Sgt.
 Pepper still remains the best-selling studio album in UK chart history.
-Both albums have sold in excess of 5.1 million copies.
+Queen's Greatest Hits has sold over 7 million copies (including downloads and equivalent streams) as of July 2022.
+ABBA's Gold has sold over 6 million, and Sgt.
+Pepper has sold in excess of 5.4 million copies.
 The longest-running number one album, both consecutively and non-consecutively, is the soundtrack of the film South Pacific.
 It had a consecutive run of 70 weeks from November 1958 to March 1960, and had further runs at the top in 1960 and 1961, making a non-consecutive total of 115 weeks.